MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2019-07-16-vector-triple-products-in-minkowski-spacetime.md

 $$ \vec A \; \text{“} \mkern-5mu \times (\vec B \times \mkern-5mu \text{”} \, \vec C) = \vec B (\vec A \cdot \vec C) - \vec C (\vec A \cdot \vec B). $$

-Here the dot means the *Minkowski* dot product (we’ll use capital letters for four-vectors in this post), and the scare quotes on the left side remind us that the cross product itself isn’t actually defined in Minkowski spacetime.
+Here the dot means the *Minkowski* dot product (we’ll use capital letters for four-vectors in this post), and the scare quotes on the left side remind us that the cross product itself isn’t actually defined in Minkowski spacetime (don't take the \\(\times\\) notation literally!).

 If you need a refresher, a four-vector in standard Minkowski coordinates has one time component and three Cartesian spatial components that together obey the [Lorentz transformation](https://en.wikipedia.org/wiki/Lorentz_transformation).
 Adopting the \\( (+, -, -, -) \\) sign convention, the [Minkowski dot product](https://en.wikipedia.org/wiki/Four-vector#Standard_basis,_(+%E2%88%92%E2%88%92%E2%88%92)_signature) of \\( \vec Q = (Q^t, Q^x, Q^y, Q^z) = (Q^t, \vec q) \\) and \\( \vec W = (W^t, \vec w) \\) is: